Strategyproof Peer Selection using Randomization, Partitioning, and Apportionment: Analytical Comparisons with Other Mechanisms

 \subsection{Comparison with Partition Mechanisms}

-Exact Dollar Partition seems similar to the Partition mechanism but while Partition must preset the number of agents to be selected from each cluster, Exact Dollar Partition \emph{relies on the peer reviews} to decide the number of agents to be selected from each cluster.
-This difference allows Exact Dollar Partition to have more consistent performance, no matter the clustering.
-Hence, in contrast to Exact Dollar Partition, if a particularly bad partition is chosen at random, the rigidity of Partition means that it may not choose a large proportion of the best agents even if agents have unanimous valuations.
+\edp seems similar to the Partition mechanism but while Partition must preset the number of agents to be selected from each cluster, \edp \emph{relies on the peer reviews} to decide the number of agents to be selected from each cluster.
+This difference allows \edp to have more consistent performance, no matter the clustering.
+Hence, in contrast to \edp, if a particularly bad partition is chosen at random, the rigidity of Partition means that it may not choose a large proportion of the best agents even if agents have unanimous valuations.